million-views/kis.css/README.md

 ## Integrating kiscss in your application
 One of the design goals for kiscss is to support a "make it yours" approach to integration.
-Each MVP we build can take a stable or release version of the library that can then evolve freely with the prototype.
-When we find repeating patterns that are reusable, we bring them back into the baseline.
+Each MVP we build choses a released version of kiscss and adds a subtree of src/lib/kiscss to its baseline.
+From then on the intent is for this version of kiscss to evolve freely with the prototype, with no constraints on either having to push back or pull updates to kiscss.

-We have one stable branch and release-semver tags.
-Depending on the phase of the MVP, it can use git subtree to point to either stable or release-semver.
+The MVP can always point to a newer released version of kiscss if it choses to.
+This is akin to adding npm packages by using git urls.
+This method provides more explicit control of the process and integrates well with your bundler and gives more oportunities for optimization.

 ### Using git subtree
 TBD